 Hotel Zaza, Houston: a contemporary hotel next door to the Fine Arts Museum.
 Hotel Saint George, Marfa: a modern hotel, opened in 2016, in the centre of town.
-Mokara Hotel & Spa, San Antonio: an attractive hotel in colonial style, well located on the River Walk.
-The Joule Hotel, Dallas: a 1920s neo-Gothic building in downtown Dallas.
+Omni Mokara Hotel & Spa, San Antonio: comfortable hotel well located on the River Walk.
+Crescent Court Hotel: contemporary style hotel located in Dallas’ Uptown district.

 This is a long tour with a lot of travelling and a significant time difference to contend with.
 There is a fair amount of walking and standing around in museums.
 Fitness and stamina are essential.
 Average distance by coach per day: 62 miles.